FistOfTheNorthStar/TotalItemsMain/README.md

 Project to sell more trees to offset CO2.
 Support is welcome, you can go to the site and find a way to contribute.
-We are migrating from other services to centralized
+We are migrating one service at a time.

 ## DATABASE
 Using postgres, so you need to setup postgres